-The formulary sorts medications by tiers.
+The formulary (drug list) sorts medications into tiers.
 The tier placement determines how much you have to pay for the medication.
 Most plans have 4 or 5 tiers, with "preferred" and "non-preferred" groups designed to encourage you to choose less expensive medications.
 The higher the tier, the higher your costs will be.
 "Specialty drugs" tend to be the most expensive, and may require you to have tried other options first.
 Compare which tiers your medications fall into on the different plans you are considering and choose the one that maximizes your benefits and gives you the most overall savings.